 We get a larger grip on the Sony A7 II than its predecessor.

-reallocated to the front of the grip instead of on top of the camera body.
-The new shutter button and front dial location, and the larger grip gives a more natural and more comfortable experience in overall.
-The original shutter location on the first generation A7 is replaced with two customizable buttons (C1 and C2) on the new A7 Mk II.
+The shutter button and front dial are reallocated to the front of the grip.
+The new shutter button, front dial, and larger grip give a more natural and more comfortable experience overall.
+The Sony A7 II replaces the first-generation Sony A7original shutter location with two customizable buttons (C1 and C2).

 Sample Shots with SEL55F18Z